Exact expression for the Berry connection in the projection gauge: Discussion

 Although not yet implemented in a fully self-consistent first-principles workflow, the derivation is completely general and directly applicable in that setting.
 Because the projection-gauge Berry connection is obtained as a strictly local object in momentum space, the method avoids reliance on neighboring-$k$ overlaps and large overlap matrices.
 This locality makes the approach naturally compatible with symmetry-reduced meshes, nonuniform or adaptive grids, and parallel implementations in which each $k$-point is treated independently.
-It also eliminates the need for maximal localization procedures that are commonly used to stabilize finite-difference derivatives in conventional Wannier workflows.
 While adequate $k$-point sampling remains essential for Brillouin-zone integrals, the present approach removes a distinct source of numerical instability inherent to finite-difference constructions.

-Beyond topological response coefficients, the formulation is particularly well suited to optical and nonlinear response calculations, where off-diagonal position matrix elements play a central role.
-Interband electric-dipole matrix elements entering optical conductivity \cite{yates2007} and shift currents \cite{morimoto2016}, for example, are directly governed by the Berry connection in a smooth gauge.
-In conventional Wannier-interpolation frameworks, these quantities are reconstructed using finite-difference derivatives and overlap matrices on dense $k$-meshes.
-An analytic single-$k$ expression for the projection-gauge connection provides a route to evaluating such matrix elements without discretized momentum derivatives, potentially improving stability in systems with small band gaps or entangled subspaces.

-Moreover, because Wannier interpolation relies on real-space matrix elements of the Hamiltonian and position operator, the availability of a closed-form expression for the Berry connection may enable alternative interpolation strategies in which geometric quantities are constructed directly at each $k$ from local information, rather than through post-processed overlap matrices.
-Extending the present framework to fully first-principles Wannier-based implementations is therefore a natural and promising direction for future work.
+Moreover, because Wannier interpolation relies on the off-diagonal position matrix elements in the Wannier basis, the availability of a closed-form expression for the projection-gauge Berry connection may enable alternative interpolation strategies in which geometric quantities are constructed directly at each $k$ from local information, rather than through post-processed overlap matrices.
+Incorporating the present framework into a fully first-principles Wannier-based implementation is therefore a natural and promising direction for future work.

 \acknowledgments This work was supported by NSF Grant DMR-2421895.
 We thank Andrea Urru and Daniel Seleznev for helpful discussions related to this work.